‘Insufficient evidence’ to prosecute people suspected of leaking CCTV of Hancock kiss

 ‘Insufficient evidence’ to prosecute two people suspected of leaking CCTV of Matt Hancock kiss

-Matt Hancock was forced to resign after the kiss was leaked to the press in 2021
+Matt Hancock was forced to resign after the kiss which breached Covid rules was leaked to the press

+No-one will be prosecuted over the leaking of CCTV footage that showed former health secretary Matt Hancock kissing his aide while coronavirus social distancing guidelines were in place.

 The Information Commissioner’s Office (ICO) has found insufficient evidence to prosecute two people suspected of leaking CCTV footage of Matt Hancock kissing his former aide, Gina Coladangelo.